masaic-ai-platform/platform-ui/docs/api_integration.md

 - **Configuration Source**: All MCP tool parameters are configured by users in the MCP tool config modal
 - **Tool Inclusion**: MCP tools are automatically included in the `tools` array for every request based on saved configuration
 - **Headers Support**: Custom HTTP headers can be configured for MCP server authentication and authorization
-- **Response Handling**: The response events remain the same; MCP tool execution is transparent
+- **Progress Tracking**: Tool execution progress is displayed in real-time during streaming
 - **Error Handling**: MCP server errors are handled within the response flow
 - **Tool Responses**: Tool execution results are integrated into the streaming response